-Manually failover a disk in Netezza
+Manually Failover a Disk in Netezza

-1) Check for the disk to be failed over (hwid 1355) and make sure it have a healthy mirror available.
+1. Step 1: Check for the disk to be failed over (hwid 1355) and ensure it has a healthy mirror available.
+MyServer:/export/home/nz->nzds -id 1355

 Data Slice Status SPU Partition Size (GiB) % Used Supporting Disks

-———- ——- —- ——— ———- —— —————-
+———- ——- —- ——— ———- ——

-23 Healthy 1421 7 356 79.92 1138,1355
+23 Healthy 1421 7 356 79.92 1138,135524

-24 Healthy 1421 6 356 79.84 1138,1355
+Healthy 1421 6 356 79.84 1138,1355

-2) Identify the SPA in which this disk is located.
+2. Step 2: Identify the SPA in which this disk is located.
+MyServer:/export/home/nz->nzhw -type Disk | grep 1355

 Disk 1355 spa1.diskEncl4.disk6 Active Ok

-3) Make sure we have a spare available in the SPA identified in above step.
+3. Step 3: Make sure we have a spare available in the SPA identified in above step.
+MyServer:/export/home/nz->nzhw -type Disk | grep Spare

 Disk 1582 spa3.diskEncl1.disk12 Spare Ok